Central Iftar on de Brug

 - 19.00 – 21.00: iftar meal

 With a musical contribution by Göksel Yılmaz.
-A calligrapher will be present during the event.
+During the event, calligrapher Mürteza Özgedik will be present.
 He will create personalised bookmarks.
 You can sign up for one of these bookmarks for free when you enter the event.
-You can also have a henna tattoo done by a henna artist (for payment).
+You can also get a free henna tattoo from a henna artist.

 Why the CDO supports the iftar